-The Veterans Affairs Office, under the direction of the Student Support Services Department, is located in the Harris School of Business and Economics Building.
+The FSU Student Veteran's Center has staff available on campus at Bronco Square, Suite 102 and at the Fort Bragg Education Center.
 This institution is approved by the North Carolina State Approving Agency for the enrollment of persons eligible for education assistance benefits from the United States Department of Veterans Affairs (VA).
 For information about monetary benefits contact the U.S. Department of Veterans Affairs Regional Office in Winston-Salem, NC at 1-800-827-1000.
 For information about the available programs at this institution contact the Campus Veterans Assistant Specialist at 910-672-1628.